devm33/firebase-vetting/minichat/README.md

 }
 ```

-Note, this give anyone read and write access to your database.
+Note, this gives anyone read and write access to your database.

 ## 3. Layout HTML for Chat App